JGemkow/EXOtoSplunk/docs/deploymentGuide.md

 # EXO-to-Splunk Log Ingestion Solution with Azure Automation

 This solution can be used for automating the exporting of EXO message traces and EXO tenant level configurations to be ingested into Splunk.
 This is done by executing a PowerShell script that using the ExchangeOnlineManagement PowerShell module to connect to Exchange Online, perform PowerShell cmdlets to pull data, and then store that exported data to Azure Storage as a blob.
-From there, a third-party Splunk connector wikk ingest the data into the appropriate Splunk data index for searching and further monitoring/alerting processes.
+From there, a third-party Splunk connector will ingest the data into the appropriate Splunk data index for searching and further monitoring/alerting processes.

 ## Pre-requisites